- Training & Events

 Particle counting has two major drawbacks when using it for wear debris detection.
 The first is obviously its inability to differentiate between large wear particles and nonwear particles.
 The second, unless the system is reasonably clean, with little background noise, it can often be difficult to detect active wear before it becomes serious due to random fluctuations occurring with the system not experiencing wear.
 Despite these limitations, particle counting has proven to be highly effective at determining the onset of component wear.

-Due to the development of low-cost X-ray sources and detectors, X-ray fluorescence will become an increasingly important tool in used oil analysis.
+Due to the development of low-cost X-ray sources and detectors, X-ray fluorescence will become an increasingly important tool in used wear analysis.

 Cutting Wear on a Ferrogram